 The driver told us that a few years ago there was an incident when a Tiger had snatched a girl away from the bus ride.
 We kept our windows closed for the rest of the tour 😐

 - Come early.
-The more late it becomes, the more crowd gathers.
+The later you reach, more the crowd gathers.

 - If you are interested in Butterflies, try to come during August-September.